threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_get_started/grid3_bridge.md

 ## Stellar to TF Chain

 Create a Stellar wallet from the key that you generated.
 Transfer the TFT from your wallet to the bridge address `GCMBZY4NGEV4CQYHJ6SXMRSTLTEOR2ERNKY6NH32LYCVDCN2E5CXZJOU` .
-A depositfee of 1 TFT will be taken, so make sure you send a larger amount as 1 TFT.
+A deposit fee of 1 TFT will be taken, so make sure you send a larger amount as 1 TFT.

 > __Remark__ : `GCMBZY4NGEV4CQYHJ6SXMRSTLTEOR2ERNKY6NH32LYCVDCN2E5CXZJOU` is the bridge address on Stellar TESTnet, it's only usable on tfchain devnet, not on tfchain testnet nor mainnet (which are both linked to Stellar mainnet) !

 The amount deposited on TF Chain minus 1 TFT will be transferred over the bridge to the TF-Chain account.

+Effect will be the following :
+- Transferred TFTs from Stellar will be sent to a Stellar vault account representing all tokens on TF-Chain
+- TFTs will be minted on the TF-Chain for the transferred amount

 ## TF-Chain to Stellar

 Create a TF-Chain account from the key that you generated.
 (TF Chain raw seed).
-Browse to https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.dev.threefold.io#/accounts -> Add Account -> Click on mnemonic and select `Raw Seed` -> Paste raw TF Chain seed.
+Browse to https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.test.threefold.io#/accounts -> Add Account -> Click on mnemonic and select `Raw Seed` -> Paste raw TF Chain seed.

 Select `Advanced creation options` -> Change `keypair crypto type` to `Edwards (ed25519)`.
 Click `I have saved my mnemonic seed safely` and proceed.

 Choose a name and password and proceed.

-Browse to https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.dev.threefold.io#/extrinsics , select tftBridgeModule and extrinsic: `swap_to_stellar`.
+Browse to https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.test.threefold.io#/extrinsics , select tftBridgeModule and extrinsic: `swap_to_stellar`.
 Provide your Bridge substrate address and the amount to transfer.
 Sign using your password.
 Again, a withdrawfee of 1 TFT will be taken, so make sure you send an amount larger than 1 TFT.

 The amount withdrawn from TF-Chain will be sent to your Stellar wallet.

+Behind the scenes, following will happen:
+- Transferred TFTs from Stellar will be sent from the Stellar vault account to the user's Stellar account
+- TFTs will be burned on the TF-Chain for the transferred amount

 Example: ![swap_to_stellar](img/swap_to_stellar.png)